Phileosopher/commonplace/mgmt-church-worship-rituals.md

 - If it happens on the same day as the main service, The Peace will be in-between.

 P: Practiced on occasion, but typically as a mid-week Bible study.

-### Crowd participation

-The conformity of Christian culture should reflect the principles God established in the Hebrew law ([1 Corinthians 14:26-40](https://biblehub.com/1_corinthians/14.htm)).

-- Whatever you do, do it peacefully.
-- Don't condemn prophecies or tongues, but make sure it's one at a time and builds up the Body.

-However, *some* practices are [taboo](morality-taboo.md) according to the Bible.

-- When women have questions, they should be silent in the public congregation and ask their husbands at home ([1 Corinthians 14:34-35](https://biblehub.com/1_corinthians/14.htm)).
-  - This doesn't forbid female *teachers*, but individual questions can be very distracting.
-- [Sinful](morality-sins.md) behavior should *never* be celebrated or honored ([1 Corinthians 5](https://biblehub.com/1_corinthians/5.htm)).